Uber says being deemed a transport firm will not change much

-BRUSSELS Ride-hailing app Uber [UBER.UL] said on Thursday that being deemed a transportation company would not change the way it is regulated in most European Union countries, in response to an EU top court opinion.
+BRUSSELS May 11 Ride-hailing app Uber said on Thursday that being deemed a transportation company would not change the way it is regulated in most European Union countries, in response to an EU top court opinion.

 An adviser to the Court of Justice of the European Union (ECJ) rejected the company's argument that it is merely a digital enabler.